blockie710/LightHostFork/readme.md

 #### Windows-Specific Instructions
 For detailed instructions on building and installing on Windows, see [Windows Installation Guide](docs/WINDOWS_INSTALL_GUIDE.md).

+#### macOS and Linux
+Additional platform-specific build instructions can be found in the documentation folder.

 ## Testing

 ### Running Tests

-1. Open the solution in Visual Studio
+1. Open the solution in your development environment
 2. Select the "Testing" configuration from the configuration dropdown
 3. Build and run the solution to execute all unit tests